AuF22/OBU_Telegram/README.md

 ---
 + ## ENG
 I made this bot to get a lot of experience in programming.
-Creating this project, I ran into new old problems, but which I was able to fully resolve.
-For those who understand this partial coding, I hope you appreciate my diligence and adherence to __PEP8__ standards
+When I was creating the project, I ran into new and old problems, but I decided to handle everything.
+For those who understand this partial coding, I hope you appreciate my diligence and adherence to __PEP8__ standards.

 In the future, I will further develop this project by adding more features and improving existing bot abilities.

-You can see how I wrote about the same bot earlier after 2 months of training ``Python3``
+You can see how I wrote about the same bot earlier after two months of training ``Python3``
-Located in the ``old_bot`` folder.
-And compare with how I write now.
+Be located in the ``old_bot`` folder.
+And compare how I write now.

 ___
 ##### Small recommendation